d2l-ai/d2l-en/chapter_appendix-tools-for-deep-learning/colab.md

 :label:`fig_colab2`

-One pitfall of Colab is that it's not straightforward to upload data.
-So you will get an error when trying to read data in the `../data` folder.
-You can manually download [d2l-en.zip](https://d2l.ai/d2l-en.zip), unzip it and upload the `data` folder into your Google drive.
-We hope to make it smarter later.

 ## Summary

 - You can use Google Colab to run each section on GPUs freely.